-It’s just a few blocks from the Eiffel Tower, but this museum’s wildly contemporary design has forever changed the architectural landscape of this rigidly elegant neighborhood.
-Its enormous central structure floats on a series of pillars, under which lies a lush garden, separated from the noisy boulevard out front by a huge glass wall.
+Just a few blocks from the Eiffel Tower, this museum’s wildly contemporary design has forever changed the architectural landscape of this rigidly elegant neighborhood.
+Its enormous central structure floats on a series of pillars, under which lays a lush garden, which is separated from the noisy boulevard out front by a huge glass wall.
+Looking up from the garden level, the museum looks a little like the hull of a container ship, with its rust-colored body and oddly stacked “boxes” sticking out from its sides.
 However you feel about the outside, you cannot help but be impressed by the inside: The vast space is filled with exquisite examples of the traditional arts of Africa, the Pacific Islands, Asia, and the Americas.
-Designed by veteran museum-maker Jean Nouvel, this intriguing space makes an ideal showcase for a category of artwork that too often has been relegated to the sidelines of the museum world.
+Designed by architect Jean Nouvel, it makes an ideal showcase for a category of artwork that has too often been relegated to the sidelines of the museum world.